Sky marginalization in black hole spectroscopy and tests of the area theorem: Determinant approximation

-For a GW analysis that examines the entirety of $\vec s$, this expression is easily evaluated using the approximated eigenvalues of $\vec \Sigma$.
-However, many analyses only examine a portion of the time series (generally either the pre- or post-merger signal).
-Therefore, a region of $\vec s$ is omitted, or ``gated'', to reduce numerical biases due to the merger.
-Doing this also requires excising rows and columns from $\vec \Sigma$, thereby breaking the Toeplitz form of the matrix and the corresponding approximations.
-The inverse of the truncated covariance matrix $\vec \Sigma_{tr}$ is evaluated in \texttt{PyCBC} using ``gating and in-painting" (explained in detail in \cite{gating-inpainting} and Appendix \ref{sec:gate_paint}), allowing for easy calculation of the first term of Eq.~\eqref{eqn:loglikelihood}.
+(Here and throughout, we use $\log$ to refer to the natural logarithm.)
+For a GW analysis that examines the entirety of $\boldsymbol{s}$, this expression is easily evaluated using the approximated eigenvalues of $\boldsymbol{\Sigma}_d$.
+However, many analyses only examine a portion of the time series (generally either the pre or postmerger signal).
+Therefore, a region of $\boldsymbol{s}$ is omitted, or ``gated'', to reduce numerical biases due to the merger.
+Doing this also requires excising rows and columns from $\boldsymbol{\Sigma}_d$, thereby breaking the Toeplitz form of the matrix and the corresponding approximations.
+The inverse of the truncated covariance matrix $\boldsymbol{\Sigma}_{d,tr}$ is evaluated in \texttt{PyCBC} using ``gating and in-painting" (explained in detail in \cite{gating-inpainting} and Appendix \ref{sec:gate_paint}), allowing for easy calculation of the first term of Eq.~\eqref{eqn:loglikelihood}.

-The second term, however, requires the calculation of $\log \det \vec \Sigma_{tr}$, which is a notoriously expensive numerical problem.
-The most widely-used matrix decomposition methods are $\sim\!O(N^3)$ \cite{det-calc}, which become impractical for GW time series such as GW150914, where $N\!\sim\!10^4$.
+The second term, however, requires the calculation of $\log \det \boldsymbol{\Sigma}_{d,tr}$, which is a notoriously expensive numerical problem.
+The most widely used matrix decomposition methods are $\sim\!O(N^3)$ \cite{det-calc}, which become impractical for GW time series such as GW150914, where $N\!\sim\!10^4$.
 This problem is amplified when varying sky position and $t_c$ in a gated analysis.
 The start and end times of the gate must be converted between the geocentric and individual detector frames.
 The time conversions directly depend on the time of merger $t_c$ and the sky location of the event relative to the detectors.
 Therefore, when varying sky location and $t_c$, the gate times in the detector frames will also vary.
-Subsequently, the elements of $\vec \Sigma_{tr}$ will vary with each unique sky location and $t_c$ value.
-Analyses that marginalize over these parameters require recalculating $\log \det \Sigma_{tr}$ on multiple steps of the sampler, which would be impractical using numerical decomposition methods.
-This is not an issue if the sky location and $t_c$ are fixed, since in that case $\det \Sigma_{tr}$ will not change throughout the analysis (and in fact can be ignored, as it amounts to a constant normalization term).
+Subsequently, the elements of $\boldsymbol{\Sigma}_{d,tr}$ will vary with each unique sky location and $t_c$ value.
+Analyses that marginalize over these parameters require recalculating $\log \det \boldsymbol{\Sigma}_{d,tr}$ on multiple steps of the sampler, which would be impractical using numerical decomposition methods.
+This is not an issue if the sky location and $t_c$ are fixed, since in that case $\det \boldsymbol{\Sigma}_{d,tr}$ will not change throughout the analysis (and in fact can be ignored, as it amounts to a constant normalization term).